maxibor/adrsm/README.md

 # Introduction

 ADRSM (Ancient DNA Read Simulator for Metagenomics) is a tool designed to simulate the paired-end sequencing of a metagenomic community.
-ADRSM allows you to control precisely the amount of DNA from each organism in the community, which can be used to benchmark different metagenomics methods.
+ADRSM allows you to control precisely the amount of DNA from each organism in the community, which can be used, for example, to benchmark different metagenomics methods.

 # Dependencies